kmonad/kmonad/doc/faq.md

 OSes or without X11.
 If you want `Hyper_L` to work, you have to make sure that X11 lines up well with KMonad.
 See [this issue](https://github.com/david-janssen/kmonad/issues/22) for more explanation.

+### Q: How does Unicode entry work?

+A: Unicode entry works via X11 compose-key sequences.
+For information on how to configure kmonad to make use of this, please see [the tutorial](../keymap/tutorial.kbd).

 ## Windows

 ### How do I start KMonad?